Being a great leader in any situation, including COVID-19

 There is no playbook for the unprecedented times we are currently living in or how to lead through them, but we can learn together.
 Dr. Toni Best and Christine McHugh will guide professionals through thoughtful questions, anecdotes, and practical tips to lead with humanity in any situation, including COVID-19.

-Each week, Toni and Christine will use their personal experiences and expertise to address relevant issues and give attendees valuable advice on how to navigate their current circumstances.
-Check here for a recap and links to the lead with humanity series .
+In this series dedicated to supporting people leaders, Dr. Best and Christine use their personal experiences and expertise to address relevant issues and give valuable advice on how to navigate 2020 circumstances.

 Racial Tension and Our Role as Leaders – Tuesday, June 9th